 The Organization operates its call center from a classroom, which is donated by Metro Public Schools.
-The Organization recognizes in-kind revenue and in-kind expense for rent each month, which is based on the fair market value of comparable space in the area.
+The Organization recognizes in-kind revenue and in-kind expense of \$30,889 for the year ended June 30, 2023, which is based on the fair market value of comparable space in the area.